 Information for Referrals

-- NHS Treatment available through the Redbridge PCT Osteopathic Referral Scheme or by self funding.
+- NHS Treatment available through the Redbridge PCT Osteopathic Referral Scheme has now ended

 - Treatment can be paid by using any Private Healthcare Insurance scheme